Chapter 0: Basics of Python

 return result

-Interpretation: The function computes the net cost of buying a stock position after deducting a 0.1% brokerage commission.
-Buying 100 shares of AAPL at $189.50 costs $18,950 gross; after the $18.95 fee, the net value is $18,931.05.
-Buying 50 shares of NVDA at $875 costs $43,750 gross; net $43,706.25.
+Interpretation: The function computes the net proceeds from selling (liquidating) a position after a 0.1% brokerage commission is deducted from the gross sale value.
+Selling 100 shares of AAPL at $189.50 yields $18,950 gross; after the $18.95 fee, the trader receives $18,931.05.
+Selling 50 shares of NVDA at $875 yields $43,750 gross; net $43,706.25.
 The NVDA position is roughly 2.3× larger — relevant for thinking about portfolio concentration.
 The 0.1% fee is realistic for retail brokers; institutional traders often pay 0.01–0.03%.
+To compute the cost of buying the same position, you would add the fee instead of subtracting it (return gross + fee) — the buyer pays the broker’s commission on top of the share value.

 Never use a mutable object (list, dictionary) as a default argument value.
 The expression def f(data=[]): creates one list object at function definition time, shared across all calls that use the default.
 Instead, use def f(data=None): if data is None: data = [].
 This is one of the most notorious Python gotchas and affects even experienced programmers.